 In the context of SEO , the keyword refers to the term entered by Internet users in a search engine when they wish to use the Internet to obtain information, products, services or simply the answer to a question.

-Keywords are thus the backbone of an effective SEO strategy as they help connect your content with your target audience.
+Keywords are the backbone of an effective SEO strategy because they help connect your content with your target audience.
 In other words, a good selection of keywords will match what you offer with what people are really looking for.

 Debunking false beliefs about keywords